stateless-x/mymuaythai-be/documents/code-manual.md

 ## 9. Key Concepts for Non-Backend Developers

+*   **Functional Service Layer**: Instead of classes, we use standalone functions that can be imported and called directly, making code more modular and testable
+*   **Standalone Functions**: Business logic operations that don't require class instantiation or state management
+*   **Import Pattern**: Services are imported as `import * as serviceName` and functions called as `serviceName.functionName()`
+*   **Tree-shaking**: Build optimization that removes unused functions from the final bundle
+*   **Pure Functions**: Functions that don't have side effects and return predictable outputs for given inputs
 *   **ORM (Object-Relational Mapping)**: Drizzle ORM translates TypeScript code to SQL, providing type safety and easier database operations
 *   **RESTful API**: Standard HTTP methods (GET, POST, PUT, DELETE) for different operations
 *   **Type Safety**: TypeScript ensures data consistency between database, API, and client applications